Prospective students are encouraged to read the Information Packet found on the program website: www.kent.edu/columbiana/radiology

 Is there a waiting list?

-We do not have a waiting list.
+KSU does not have a waiting list.
 If students are not accepted the first year, they must reapply each year.
-It is beneficial to the student to seek advisement from the program director.
+Students benefit from advising from the program director.

 How are students selected?

-Students are selected based on the number of points received from the most recent cumulative grade point average; grades in biology, chemistry, math, and physics; job shadowing; work experience, and attendance at one of the radiology information sessions offered four times per year.
-The top 48 candidates will be granted an interview.
-From there 24 students are selected.
+Student selection is based on points received from the most recent cumulative grade point average; grades in algebra, biology, and chemistry; job shadowing; work experience, and completion of an information sessions offered in the fall.
+The top candidates will be granted an interview and approximately 24 students are selected.

 Where are the clinical education sites associated with the program?

-Alliance Community Hospital, East Liverpool City Hospital, Robinson Memorial Hospital (Ravenna), Salem Community Hospital, St. Elizabeth Health Center in Boardman and Youngstown, St. Joseph Health Center (Warren), and Trumbull Memorial Hospital (Warren) Students mainly attend one clinical site for the duration of the program.
+Students mainly attend one or more clinical site for the duration of the program.
 The program attempts to place students close to home however this may not always be possible.